jingquanalex/workshop_threejs_2021/readme.md

 > The shaders in the three.js are modular, and they have references to other shader modules including functions and variables, all constructed using three.js's `ShaderChunk`.
 Shader modules are called using the preprocessor: `#include <encodings_fragment>`

-Besides the `attribute` type qualifier, there are the `varying` and `uniform` type qualifiers in the vertex shader:
+Besides the `attribute` type qualifier in GLSL shaders, there also are the `varying` and `uniform` type qualifiers:

 ```glsl
 varying vec3 vNormal;